 String of Pearls

-Named after its resemblance to a string of pearls, this plant is known as one of the most beautiful houseplants that one can keep.
+This plant is named after its resemblance to a string of pearls and known as one of the most beautiful houseplants that one can keep.
 Enjoy long strands of pearls quickly by leaving the plant in bright, indirect light with lots of water to keep the soil moist.

 These cute little plants are very popular at the moment and grow pretty much anywhere.
 All you need to do to keep these guys happy is soak them in water once a week for 10 minutes.